mediporta/gatsby-plugin-nginx-redirect/README.md

 ### whereToIncludeRedirects (optional)(defaults to: "server")

-The dot notation to define (using lodash's get) where to include the redirects
+Dot notation to define where to include the redirects.
+So "server" will search for the server header, "http.server" will search for http containing server.

 ## Examples of usage